The Structural Complexity of Matrix-Vector Multiplication: Introduction

-\paragraph{Results for structured matrices.} When the underlying matrix is Vandermonde, Toeplitz, Hankel, or Cauchy, a body of work shows that they admit fast matrix-vector multiplications through convolutional transformations \citep{motzkin1951evaluation,10.1145/335305.335380,10.1145/2631948.2631954}.
+\textbf{Structured matrices.} When the underlying matrix is Vandermonde, Toeplitz, Hankel, or Cauchy, a body of work shows that they admit fast matrix-vector multiplications through convolutional transformations \citep{motzkin1951evaluation,10.1145/335305.335380,10.1145/2631948.2631954}.
 Orthogonal-vector (OV) matrices are structured matrices where each row and column receives a label $v \in \{0,1\}^d$ and $\mM_{i,j}=1$ if and only if the corresponding two labels are orthogonal.
-Similar to our corrupted VC-dimension results, \cite{AlmanW20} show that such OV matrices allow for fast matrix-vector products if there are few corruptions to the matrix.
+Similar to our corrupted VC-dimension results, \cite{AlmanW20} show that OV matrices allow fast matrix-vector products if there are few corruptions to the matrix.
+Matrix products can also be accelerated using geometric data structures \cite{Lingas02, FloderusJLLS18}.
 Another approach to handle structured inputs is through the algorithms with predictions regime, where some learning algorithm extracts the structure and can predict information about future vectors, leading to faster matrix-vector multiplication algorithms \cite{HenzingerLSSY24,BrandFNP24}.

-\paragraph{Result for dynamic structured graphs.} Our dynamic algorithms hold for any structured graph, even if we do not know their structure.
-When the structure is known, there exist specialized dynamic algorithms tailored to the specific graph class.
-These include, for instance, interval graphs \cite{Crespelle19,ChenHMPWZ24}, geometric graphs defined from Kernels \citep{AlmanCS020}, planar graphs \citep{KorhonenNPS24}, dynamic planar graphs \citep{abboud2016popularconjecturesbarrierdynamic}, and H-minor free graphs \citep{DORN20121606}.
+\textbf{Dynamic structured graphs.} Our dynamic algorithms hold for any structured graph, even if we do not know their structure.
+When the structure is known, there are specialized dynamic algorithms tailored to the specific graph.
+These include, for instance, interval graphs \cite{Crespelle19,ChenHMPWZ24}, geometric graphs defined from Kernels \citep{AlmanCS020}, dynamic planar graphs \citep{KorhonenNPS24,abboud2016popularconjecturesbarrierdynamic}, and minor free graphs \citep{DORN20121606}.

-\paragraph{Matrix vector multiplication in optimization.} For convex optimization algorithms, there is a long history on developing data structures that facilitate fast matrix-vector products.
+\textbf{Matrix vector multiplication in optimization.} In convex optimization, there is a long history on developing data structures to accelerate matrix-vector products.
 Here the matrices are generally projection matrices that require computation of some matrix inverse.
-While historically, most research was on accelerating the maintenance of the matrix inverse \citep{Karmarkar84,Vaidya89,LeeS15,CohenLS19,LeeSZ19,Brand20,JiangSWZ21,JiangKLPS20,HuangJSTZ22,JiangNW22,LeeSW15,JiangLSW20}, this research has progressed so far that the current bottleneck for the fastest linear program solvers are simple matrix-vector products \citep{BrandLSS20,BrandLL+21}.
+While historically, most research was on accelerating the maintenance of the matrix inverse \citep{Karmarkar84,Vaidya89,LeeS15,CohenLS19,LeeSZ19,Brand20,JiangSWZ21,JiangKLPS20,HuangJSTZ22,JiangNW22,JiangLSW20}, this research has progressed so far that the current bottleneck for faster linear program solvers are simple matrix-vector products \citep{BrandLSS20,BrandLL+21}.